 The title 'Nutritional Therapist' is not a protected term and therefore anyone can use it, regardless of their level of training.
 This leaves the profession open to abuse by unscrupulous practitioners who choose to make unsubstantiated recommendations which are not backed up by scientific research, and consequently this makes it difficult for patients to know how to choose a reputable practitioner.

 Nutritional Therapists who are registered with the British Association for Applied Nutrition & Nutritional Therapy (BANT) have also had a minimum level of training from an establishment which has been through a rigorous accreditation process.
 Therapists have to maintain strict standards of professional conduct, as well as complete comparable amounts of CPD to those required by the Health & Care Professions Council (HCPC).
 As a member of both these organisations (due to being qualified in two different professions), I am aware that the professional integrity and high standards required of me as a Registered Nutritional Therapist are equivalent to those required of me as a Speech & Language Therapist, a profession that has been recognised within mainstream medicine for many years.

 Although there is some overlap between the work of a Dietitian and a Nutritional Therapist, the focus of the work is often different.
 Many dietitians work in the NHS and provide care for patients with acute medical conditions in the hospital setting.
-They are experienced at providing enteral and parenteral nutrition for people who cannot tolerate oral feeding and they ensure that patients are receiving the right energy and nutrient balance for good health.
+They are experienced at providing enteral nutrition for people who cannot tolerate oral feeding and they ensure that patients are receiving the right energy and nutrient balance for good health.
 Some also work in the community, providing advice for patients with recently diagnosed health conditions that are known to be diet-related, such as Type II diabetes.

 When selecting a Nutritional Therapist you should always check the following before arranging a consultation.